RasaHQ/rasa/docs/http.rst

 ^^^^^^^^^^^^^^^

-You can post your training data to this endpoint to train a new model. this starts a separate process which you can monitor with the ``/status`` endpoint.
+You can post your training data to this endpoint to train a new model.
+This request will wait for the server answer: either the model was trained successfully or the training errored.
 If you want to name your model to be able to use it during parse requests later on, you should pass the name ``/train?name=my_model``.
 Any parameter passed with the query string will be treated as a configuration parameter of the model, hence you can change all the configuration values listed in the configuration section by passing in their name and the adjusted value.

 .. code-block:: bash